Edge Cloud Architecture

 4 Match Resource to Application

-Some applications, like video (especially 4K), require a lot of bandwidth and a lot of storage (so that the videos people watch can be cached).
+Applications such as video streaming – especially 4K and UHD – require a lot of bandwidth and a lot of storage for caching.
 Others, like gaming and VR, require split second response time for in-game actions, but not a lot of storage.
-The edge cloud must have the flexibility to understand which application needs which resource - and be able to adapt accordingly.
+The edge cloud must have the flexibility to understand which application needs which resource – and be able to adapt accordingly.

 Edge Cloud Solution Spotlight -

 Open caching enables delivery of bandwidth intensive content from the network edge when requested – without requiring any change of the client side.
 The result is seamless delivery for applications like streaming video allowing publishers to deliver superior quality video to their subscribers.Find Out How